top of page

 How, again

-Speech is (still) the material of analysis, what we work with, and the fundamental rule (still) is: say anything that comes.
-Comes – not just to mind, but elsewise as well.
-Dream, fantasy, daydream, failure and physical symptom; the goods, the bads.
+Speech is (still) the material of analysis; it's what we work with, and Freud's fundamental rule (still) is: say anything that comes.
+Comes – not just 'to mind', but elsewise as well.
+Dream, fantasy, daydream, melody and nonsense and events of failure and physical symptom; the goods, the bads.

-Our bodies, envelopes of a letter always en route.
+Our bodies, envelopes of a letter born en route.

 The LSP takes very seriously the notion – an ethical one – of the Lay Analyst, which in some sense was Freud’s and Lacan’s notion of an analytic ideal.